abhishek-kumar-code/Redfish_Public/Readme.md

 Any unapproved changes to the Master branch may be reverted by the co-Chair without notice.

 ### Pull Requests

 When work on a proposed fix or addition to the deliverables has been completed, the author makes a Pull Request to signal that this work is ready for review by the Forum for merging into the Master branch.

-Fixes for issues can be proposed prior to an agreed Approved solution, this is encouraged for obvious errors or other straightforward changes.
+Fixes for issues can be proposed prior to an agreed Approved solution, this is encouraged for obvious errors or other straightforward changes or enhancements.
 It is not uncommon for the Forum to review a Pull Request which addresses a new issue (going through triage during a meeting).

+Pull Requests for non-trivial enhancement requests should not be created until a presentation has been made to the Forum, or the enhancement request has been discussed during issue triage.
+As Pull Requests are the most visible aspect of the Github process, material that has not been reviewed prior to the creation of the Pull Request causes confusion among members.
+The co-Chair reserves the right to close Pull Requests that do not address an Approved issue for this reason.

 ## Issue Management Process